 Windows are usually the first port of call, especially for properties built some decades ago.
 Double or secondary glazing installation instantly helps to reduce heat loss, lowering expenditure on energy bills across the year.

 Insulation is one of the best ways to make any home more energy efficient.
 It can be installed in the loft to stop heat loss through the roof space, as well as being placed in walls and flooring across the home.

 Recticel Eurowall is ideal for cavity wall insulation – which exists in most homes built post-1920.
 Recticel Eurothane PL Insulation Board is suitable for solid brick walls, while Rockwool RW3 Acoustic Insulation Slabs instantly improves insulation in timber stud walls.

-Rockwool Roll Loft Insulation is the preferred choice to instantly insulate the loft and roof space.
-Celotex TB3000 Insulation Board should be used underneath solid floors, and Kay-Cel EPS 70 Polystyrene Flooring Insulation is ideal for any suspended floors in the property.
+Knauf Loft Roll is the preferred choice to instantly insulate the loft and roof space.
+Celotex TB4000 Insulation Board should be used underneath solid floors, and Kay-Cel EPS 70 Polystyrene Flooring Insulation is ideal for any suspended floors in the property.